Disposing of carcasses after bushfire, flood or drought

 Disposal options

-On-farm burial is the traditional method of carcass disposal during bushfire, flood and drought.
-While it is quick, effective and relatively cheap, other options need to be considered before initiating a major burial program.
+On-farm burial is the traditional method of carcass disposal following bushfire, flood or drought events.
+While it is quick, effective and relatively cheaper than other options, other options need to be considered before initiating a burial program, particularly if it is significant.

 Rendering